mihaicris-adoreme/cordial-ios-sdk/README.md

 This will add the the latest version of CordialSDK to your project.

-In order to take advantage of iOS 10 notification attachments, you will need to create a notification service extension near your main application.
+Additionally, in order to take advantage of iOS 10 notification attachments, you will need to create a notification service extension near your main application.
 In order to do that create "Notification Service Extension" target and add CordialAppExtensions to it:

 ```
 target "<The name of the new Notification Service Extension target>" do